jfontalvoes/AutoGradeMailerSystem/README.md

 ## ✨ Author
 Developed by Jonathan Estiven Fontalvo Aparicio 📧

 Feel free to copy this into your repo.
-If you’d like a `.gitignore` template (e.g., to ignore `*.ipynb_checkpoints/` and your generated reports), just let me know!
+If you'd like to contribute or help, just let me know!